-Understand the major trade routes and the types of ships used for transportation of the five primary raw materials namely coal, ores, grains, fertilizers and oil also general cargo (manufactured goods) with names and locations of the principal ports involved.
-Be aware of any particular characteristics and/or hazards involved in the transport these commodities.
+Understand the major trade routes and the types of ship used for transportation of the five primary raw materials, namely, coal, ores, grains, fertilisers and oil, as well as general cargo (manufactured goods), with names and locations of the principal ports involved.
+Be aware of any particular characteristics and/or hazards involved in the transport of these commodities.

-Understand the factors that influence the choice of the most favoured transport modes for these commodities e.g. palletisation, unitisation, containerisation, refrigeration, multi-modal transport and be aware of the shore-side facilities and infrastructure needed.
+Understand the factors that influence the choice of the most favoured transport modes for these commodities, for example, palletisation, unitisation, containerisation, refrigeration, multimodal transport and be aware of the shoreside facilities and infrastructure needed.

-Understand the location and seasons of major natural phenomena affecting sea transportation particularly storms and ice.
-Be aware of the rationale behind Loadline Zones and how knowledge of these can affect voyage planning and estimating.
+Understand the location and seasons of major natural phenomena affecting sea transportation, particularly storms and ice.
+Be aware of the rationale behind loadline zones and how knowledge of these can affect voyage planning and estimating.